top of page

 I hope this has given you some insight as to how ch&m is viewed through the lens of Chinese Medicine.
 As you can see, a holistic approach is vitally important to address the root cause of ch&m for each individual.

 Remember, when you embark on a healing journey for your ch&m, consider two things.
 One - you must be willing to change.
 Two - acknowledge the whole, not just the localised symptoms.
-Observe yourself to determine which of the possible causes and triggers may apply to you and make changes accordingly.

 I invite you to contact me if you have any questions.